Driving Under the Influence

 Duress of circumstances

-Where the driver fears life or serious harm to oneself or someone else this may amount to a legal defence which may avoid not only a ban but also a conviction and criminal record.
-In other cases of emergency this may amount to special reasons to avoid a ban (see special reasons)
+Where the driver fears life or serious harm to themselves or someone else this is a defence which may avoid disqualification and a criminal record.
+In other cases of emergency this may amount to special reasons to avoid a ban (see special reasons).

 If these legal defences do not apply or are not successful we can still attempt to avoid a ban by challenging police station procedure.